-No matter how warm the water is, I am never really hot by the end of a nice looooong drift dive in Cozumel, so I stick with the long pants and long sleeves.
+No matter how warm the water is, I’m still never really hot by the end of a nice looooong drift dive in Cozumel, so I stick with the long pants and long sleeves.

 During the hot days from June through October, I usually reach for a long-sleeved shorty wetsuit with simple leggings or running tights underneath.

-I also store that more substantial hood for next winter and swap in my favorite light beanie hood.
+I also thoroughly dry and store that more substantial hood for next winter and swap in my favorite light beanie hood.

 When the Cozumel water temps are extra-warm, this modified kit of lighter thermal dive gear is so much easier and less bulky, I love it.

-Most scuba diving in Cozumel consists of two-tank boat dives, where you go out in the morning for your first dive, and then stay on the boat or a nearby beach during the surface interval (or “S.I”), and then immediately suit back up for dive #2.
+Most scuba diving in Cozumel consists of two-tank boat dives, where you go out in the morning for your first dive, and then stay on the boat or a nearby beach during the surface interval, and then immediately suit back up for dive #2.

 On a clear sunny day, the surface interval may be a perfect time to take off your wetsuit and let the sun warm you up for a little while, though without exposing yourself to too many tropical UV rays.

-But in Jan-March, especially, it may also be the time to throw on your diver’s boat coat and a warm hat – especially if it’s a little cloudy and/or windy that day.
+But in Cozumel from Jan-March especially, it may also be the time to throw on your diver’s boat coat and a warm fleece or knit hat – especially if it’s a little cloudy and/or windy that day.